 How does it work?

-You are going to have a suite or pack of policies that are required by ISO 27001.
+You are going to have a pack of policies that are required by ISO 27001.
 This makes good, practical sense for a governance framework.
 It could all be in one document but there are practical benefits to having separate policies.
-By having separate policy documents:
+By having separate policy documents, they are:

-- They are easy to communicate and to share with the people they are relevant to
+- easy to communicate and to share with the people they are relevant to

-- They are easy to assign an owner who will keep it up to date and implement it
+- easy to assign an owner who will keep it up to date and implement it

 Information Security Policy Framework